 - They had to be filled also with wisdom.
 Wisdom can be defined as native intelligence with a cutting edge honed by thorough knowledge of Scripture.

 Every man that the assembly nominated to serve as deacon was a Greek.
 With the consent of both the apostles and all the other Hebrews in the congregation, none of their own people were placed in the new office.
 The Hebrews did not demand a majority, or even an equal number.
 They did not demand any representation at all.
-We see how much they conceded to preserve unity in the church and shut down destructive criticism.
+One of the seven, Nicolas of Antioch, was not even a Jew.
+The term "proselyte" means that he was a gentile convert to Judaism before he became a follower of Christ.
+We see how much the Hebrews conceded to preserve unity in the church and shut down destructive criticism.

 The seven deacons chosen by the congregation came before the apostles, who prayed and laid their hands on them as a sign of delegated authority.
 Once the dispute was resolved in a godly manner, God's blessing again rained down upon the church.
 The church grew rapidly, and among the new members were many priests.

-The hearts of many of these priests had perhaps been turned toward Jesus by the great sign seen in the Temple some months before, at the very time when He died on a cross.
+Why would priests flock to a new religious movement that offered forgiveness of sins through one man’s sacrificial death rather than through priestly sacrifices?
+Perhaps their hearts had been turned toward Jesus by the great sign seen in the Temple some months before, at the very time when He died on a cross.
 The veil dividing the outer chamber from the inner chamber, the place of God's presence, was rent in two (Matt.
 27:51).
 Although it is likely that none of the priests at first comprehended the sign, which meant that direct access to God was now possible through Jesus, they could not deny that something strange and supernatural had occurred in connection with His death.

 One of the seven new deacons was a man named Stephen, who was outstanding both for wisdom and spirituality.
 He was so gifted with faith that he was able to perform "great wonders and miracles."
 As an evangelist, he was among the boldest and most effective within the church.

-The leading intellectuals at the synagogue of the Libertines refused to accept Stephen's message and "disputed" with him.
+Refusing to accept Stephen’s message, some of the most vocal members of the synagogues he visited "disputed" with him.
 In other words, they engaged him in open debate and sought to overturn his arguments.
-But they could not get the best of him.
+But they did not succeed.
 In seeking to outwit a man of exceptional intellect under the Spirit's control, they had no chance.
 His success in making them look foolish had a predictable result.
 They became extremely frustrated and angry, to the point of conspiring against his life.

 The Libertines "suborned" (that is, "paid") men to give false witness against Stephen.
 Then they dragged him before the highest Jewish court, the Sanhedrin (here called "the council"), and stated serious charges against him.
 With the support of their hired witnesses, they accused him of saying that Jesus would destroy the Temple and change the customs based on the law of Moses.